 If you're a homeowner in Springfield, Missouri, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in Ozark Region.

-Based on the climate, soil conditions, and grass types in Springfield, these are the issues GrassDx sees most frequently from homeowners in your area:
+Based on the climate, soil conditions, and grass types in Springfield, these are the issues GrassDx sees most frequently from homeowners in your area.
+Springfield sits in a transitional zone where both cool-season and warm-season grasses are viable, which means your lawn management decisions carry more consequences than they would in a region with a clear-cut climate identity.

-Common in Springfield's humid continental transitional conditions.
+Dollar spot is common in Springfield's humid continental transitional conditions.
+I see it most often in lawns that are slightly nitrogen-deficient, because NC State TurfFiles confirms that low nitrogen fertility is a primary predisposing factor, making a spring fertilization program your first line of defense.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Frequently diagnosed in Ozark Region lawns.
 GrassDx identifies this from photos and gives you a localized treatment plan.